21 October 2021

 Standardised Web Service Specifications

 Consider generating standard specifications such as web service – Web Service Definition Layer (WSDL) files or OpenAPI (Swagger).
-This helps API administrators to rapidly implement new APIs and catalogue them on API platforms such as Azure API Management.
+This helps API administrators rapidly implement new APIs and catalogue them on API platforms such as Azure API Management.
 Many API management platforms include a portal that enables the administrator to make an API discoverable to developers.

 Replace Legacy Connectors with Modernise Web Service APIs

-Consider replacing vendor-proprietary specific connectors with standard connectors such as HTTP REST services.
+Consider replacing vendor-proprietary-specific connectors with standard connectors such as HTTP REST services.
 With a roadmap in place that migrates the organisation’s core applications to the cloud, it makes sense to replace vendor-exclusive connectors with HTTP web service APIs.
 More applications can understand these protocols and integrate with them than legacy Enterprise Resource Planning (ERP) connectors.
 Furthermore, it makes the transition to the cloud easier and future integration implementations simpler.
 Finally, since many software vendors charge license fees for their connectors, the use of web services results in cost savings.

-Automated deployments with DevOps tools such as Azure Pipelines and GitHub repository can simplify migration activities from one environment to another.
+Automated deployments with DevOps tools such as Azure Pipelines and GitHub repositories can simplify migration activities from one environment to another.
 A key feature present in Azure DevOps Pipelines is the ability to add the necessary approvers, which helps simplify integration governance processes.
 A code repository such as GitHub helps systems integration team members to collaborate on projects, combining powerful features such as commits and branches.
 GitHub is a source and version control system that gives systems integration team members the ability to organize, manage and track their code.

 It can become tricky for integration support personnel and administrators to monitor applications that exist in hybrid-cloud ecosystems.
 Some cloud vendors such as Microsoft have made tools available such as Azure Arc to assist with centralised visibility, management and monitoring of resources that are running in the cloud, on-premises, or containerised applications.